 Ingredients for cheesecake batter with jellies:

-• 2 lemon or grape jelly (transparent in colour)
+- 2 lemon or grape jellies (clear/transparent)

-• 400 ml whipping cream, chilled
+- 400 ml whipping cream, chilled

-• 350 ml homogenised (vanilla) cheese or thick sour cream, 18%, chilled
+- 350 ml homogenised vanilla cheese or thick 18% sour cream, chilled

-Whip the whipping cream until stiff.
-Add in the homogenised cheese and beat until combined.
-Very slowly, pour the liquid lemon jelly into the cream while constantly whipping.
-Make sure that no lumps form.
-Mix the cream with the colourful jelly cubes – leave some aside to decorate the top of the cake later.
-If the mixture is too runny, place it in the fridge for a while to set (it sets quickly, so keep an eye on it!).
-Pour over the biscuit base.
-Place in the refrigerator and wait until the cream is fully set.
-Decorate with the rest of the jelly cubes and fruit.
+Whip the cream until stiff peaks form.
+Add the homogenised cheese and beat briefly until combined.
+Slowly pour in the liquid lemon jelly while mixing constantly, making sure no lumps form.
+Fold in most of the colourful jelly cubes, reserving some for decorating the top later.
+If the mixture seems too runny, chill briefly until it thickens slightly (it sets quickly, so keep an eye on it).
+Pour over the sponge base and refrigerate until fully set.

 Enjoy!